cypienta/docs/docs/source/elastic/elastic.rst

         $ sudo nano /etc/logstash/conf.d/logstash.conf

-3. Add the following configuration to the configuration file created
+3. Add the following configuration to the configuration file created.
+Replace ``your_index_name`` with the index of the alerts generated from a rule.

     .. code-block::